Effects of Hurricane Irma in Florida: Monroe County

 In the city of Key Colony Beach, 888 homes reported minor damage, 206 received major damage, and 1 home was destroyed.
 On Grassy Key, large waves gutted the ground floor rooms at the Seashell Resort.
 A total of 90 homes were damaged on Duck Key, 7 significantly.
 Hawks Cay Resort suffered extensive damage, forcing nearly the entire staff to be laid off, with the property not expected to reopen until the summer of 2018.
 The storm caused minor damage to 13 homes, major damage to 4 homes, and destroyed 10 homes on Conch Key.
 Fourteen homes suffered minor impact and one home was destroyed on Long Key, not including Layton.
 Within the city, 15 homes sustained major damage and 160 others had minor damage.
 On Fiesta Key, 257 homes experienced major damage.
 At the main base of the Florida National High Adventure Sea Base on Lower Matecumbe Key, several buildings sustained minor to moderate damage, while the staff houses suffered moderate to extensive roof impacts.

-In Islamorada, wind gusts were estimated to have ranged from 90 to 100 mph.
-Much of the damage to homes was confined to lost roof panels and torn vinyl siding.
+In Islamorada, wind gusts were estimated to have ranged from 90 to 100 mph, damaging roof panels and tearing vinyl siding.
 The canopy of a gas station was overturned.
-Storm surge washed out a portion of the northbound lane on U.S. Route 1.
+Storm surge washed out a portion of U.S. Route 1.
 At the Sandy Cove neighborhood, a three-story condo collapsed on itself and appeared to be only one-story in height.
 Within the village of Islamorada, 427 homes suffered minor damage, 47 had substantial damage, and 34 were demolished.
 Winds damaged the overhead doors of large metal buildings in Tavernier.
 Mariners Hospital was closed for a few days after the first floor was flooded.
-On Key Largo, wind damage was consistent with wind gusts of around 90 mph.
-A number of shingles and roof tiles were lost at older strip malls.
-Toward the northern edge of the island, heavy rainfall left 6 to 18 in of water on the roads at the Ocean Reef Club Village.
+On Key Largo, wind gusts estimated around 90 mph. tore a number of shingles and roof tiles at older strip malls.
+Heavy rainfall left 6 to 18 in of water on the roads at the Ocean Reef Club Village.
 Throughout the island, 326 homes experienced minor damage, 75 were inflicted major damage, and 46 were destroyed.

 In the mainland portions of Monroe County, which consists mostly of Everglades National Park, a number of trees were downed and high water was reported throughout the park.
 The marina and buildings at the Flamingo area suffered extensive damage.
 Additionally, the Gulf Coast and Shark Valley, located over extreme western Miami-Dade County, sections of the park were closed to the public.